k3s-io/docs/docs/import-images.md

 K3s supports two alternatives for image registries:

-* [Private Registry Configuration](installation/private-registry.md) covers use of `registries.yaml` to configure container image registry mirrors.
+* [Private Registry Configuration](installation/private-registry.md) covers use of `registries.yaml` to configure container image registry authentication and mirroring.

-* [Embedded Registry Mirror](installation/registry-mirror.md) shows how to enable the embedded distributed image registry mirror.
+* [Embedded Registry Mirror](installation/registry-mirror.md) shows how to enable the embedded distributed image registry mirror, for peer-to-peer sharing of images between nodes.